 Large vans that can transport many passengers at once are convenient in many situations.
 However, 15-passenger vans have proven time and time again to be dangerous vehicles.
 These vans are highly susceptible to rollover accidents, often due to tire failures, untrained operators, and other factors.
 In addition, many van passengers do not regularly wear or have access to seatbelts, substantially increasing the risks of injuries and fatalities.
-If you or a loved one was a victim of a passenger van accident, please contact our experienced personal injury attorney at Quattrochi and Torres rights away.
+If you or a loved one was a victim of a passenger van accident, please contact our experienced personal injury attorney at Quattrochi, Torres, and Taormina rights away.

 Many organizations use 15-passenger vans for different reasons, including: